CodeYourFuture/bikes-for-refugees/README.md

 ### Fix the broken images

 Some of the links to images are broken.
 The images you need are in the `images` folder - please replace any broken image links with the correct paths.
+It's also good practice to include a description of the image in the `alt` attribute.

-Also add some CSS to make the images look the same as in the design!
+Make sure to add some CSS to make the images look the same as in the design!

 ### Style buttons